wjzhengsh/blockchain/howto/remote_peer_aws.md

    {:codeblock}

-   **Note:** It is possible when running any of these CLI commands that you may experience the following warning which can be safely ignored.
+   **Note:** It is possible when running any of these CLI commands that you may experience the following warning that can be safely ignored.

    ```
    [msp] getPemMaterialFromDir -> WARN 001 Failed reading file
    /etc/hyperledger/<PEER_ENROLL_ID>/msp/intermediatecerts/<intermediate cert name>.pem: no pem content for file  /etc/hyperledger/<PEER_ENROLL_ID>/msp/intermediatecerts/<intermediate cert name>.pem
    ```

-   Verify the command worked successfully and that genesis block is added to your peer container by running the following command:
+   Verify that the command worked successfully and that genesis block is added to your peer container by running the following command:

    ```
    ls *.block